JohanVanslembrouck/corolib/studies/initial_suspend/README.md

 The p1XX0_YYY.cpp examples use lazy start, the p1XX0e_YYY.cpp examples use eager start.

 The p1XX0l_YYY.cpp examples use lazy start, but without using manual_executor and sync_wait_task as in the p1XX0_YYY.cpp examples.
-The p1XX0l_YYY.cpp and pXXX0e_YYY.cpp are very close in style.
+The p1XX0l_YYY.cpp and pXXX0e_YYY.cpp are very close to each other in style; only the behavior of class 'task' differs in terms of using lazy start or eager start.

-The p1X00_void.cpp, p1X00l_void.cpp and p1X00e_void.cpp examples use await_suspend() that returns void.
+If pXXXXx_ is followed with 'void', then task::awaiter::await_suspend() returns void.

-The p1X10_bool.cpp, p1X10l_bool.cpp and p1X10e_bool.cpp examples use await_suspend() that returns bool.
+If pXXXXx_ is followed with 'bool', then task::awaiter::await_suspend() returns bool.

-The p1X20_coroutine_handle.cpp, p1X20l_coroutine_handle.cpp and p1X20e_oroutine_handle.cpp examples
+If pXXXXx_ is followed with 'coroutine_handle', then task::awaiter::await_suspend() returns coroutine_handle<>.

-use await_suspend() that returns coroutine_handle<>.
+If pXXXXe_ is followed with 'corolib', then the example uses class 'async_task' from corolib.

-The p13X0_corolib.cpp examples use async_ltask from corolib.
+If pXXXX_ is followed with 'corolib', then the example uses class 'async_ltask' from corolib.

-The p130Xe_corolib.cpp examples use async_task from corolib.
+A '-thread' at the end of the file base name indicates that the coroutine is resumed on a dedicated thread.